Julie Hoover is back with another how-did-I ever-live-without-it sweater! This time it’s her beautiful Hawley pullover, designed just for Purl Soho.

 PATTERN

-Hawley is available as either a hard copy or download.
+Hawley is available exclusively as a PDF download.

 When will this be added to Ravelry?